Former Dewa Sanzan peak in inland Yamagata Prefecture with an extensive Shugendo and Mountain Worship history.

-Following that, there is a rock called the Toriboshi-ishi (bird’s hat rock) that requires the use of a rope to get past.
+Following that, there is a rock called the Toriboshi-ishi (bird’s hat rock).
+This rock requires the use of a rope to get past.
 A little while after weaving your way past the steep slopes of Kogomuro-yama (uncertain reading, 古御室山), you will come across some marshlands.
-Then, keep following the path while keeping an eye on the Zazen-ishi (Zazen rock) to the left, and you will come to a junction leading to the summit and Oku-no-in.
+Then, keep following the path while keeping an eye on the Zazen-ishi (Zazen rock) to the left.
+Soon you will come to a junction leading to the summit and Oku-no-in.
 The view from the Oku-no-in is more open.

-The road to the trailhead is unpaved and there are bumps along the way, but normal cars should be able to get there fine.
+The road to the trailhead is unpaved and there are bumps along the way.
+However, normal cars should be able to get there fine.

 The Jubuichi Toge trail is considered the easiest of all trails up Murayama Ha-yama.
-The road among the forest up to the trailhead is narrow and made of dirt, so be careful when using it.
+The road among the forest up to the trailhead is narrow and made of dirt.
 Furthermore, there is only limited space for cars to park, so be aware of this when parking.
 For winter, Route 458 to the Jubuichi trailhead closes from mid-November to June the following year.

-Haguro-san and Yudono-san are on the opposite side of Gassan from where Murayama Ha-yama lies, however Murayama Ha-yama has trailheads to Gassan.
-The other option would be to go to the Gassan Ski Lift in Nishikawa Town, from where Ubaga-take and Gassan are accessible.
+Haguro-san and Yudono-san are on the opposite side of Gassan from where Murayama Ha-yama lies.
+However, Murayama Ha-yama has trailheads to Gassan.
+The other option would be to go to the Gassan Ski Lift in Nishikawa Town.
+Ubaga-take and Gassan can be accessed from there.

-Famous for its unique take on Dewa Sanzan mountain vegetable cuisine, Dewaya Ryokan in Nishikawa is a must-see / must-stay Ryokan (traditional Japanese Inn) in Nishikawa Town.
+Famous for its unique take on Dewa Sanzan mountain vegetable cuisine, Dewaya Ryokan in Nishikawa is a must-stay Ryokan in Nishikawa Town.

 Just south of central Sagae City, Yukihira Coffee is a tiny coffee stand in Nakayama Town.
-Offering both blends and single origin coffee, Yukihira Coffee is one of the best cafes I have found in the prefecture.
-They also have a selection of sweets (try the Canelé!), and a range of coffee-making paraphernalia that is sure to please any coffee-lover.
+Offering both blends and single origin coffee, Yukihira Coffee is one of the best cafes in the prefecture.
+They also have a selection of sweets (try the Canelé!).
+Plus, a broad range of coffee-making paraphernalia that is sure to please any coffee-lover.

 100 Famous Mountains of Tohoku, 100 Mountains of Yamagata, Autumn Leaves, Forest Bathing, Full Day Hikes, Half-day hikes, Hard to reach, Historical Hikes, Mogami Region, Mogami River, Mountain Flowers, Mountains above 1000m, Murayama City, Murayama Region, Okuramura Town, Sagae City, Shugendo Mountains, Volcanoes, Waterfalls, Wetlands, yamabushi